Predicting the behavior of leukemic cells

 Profession: Researcher at the Department of Medical Sciences; Molecular Medicine.

-Connection to SciLifeLab: Member of Ann-Christine Syvänen’s research group (Ann-Christine Syvänen is an associated member of SciLifeLab and Director of the SNP&SEQ facilities).
+Connection to SciLifeLab: Member of Ann-Christine Syvänen’s research group (Ann-Christine Syvänen is an associated member of SciLifeLab and Director of the SNP&SEQ units).
 Member of the SciLifeLab The Svedberg Seminar Series committee.

 Leisure activities/hobbies: Running, reading books, traveling, and visiting her family in Northern California.
 She enjoys iceskating during the winter months.